Genocide of Indigenous Australians: Legacy and recognition

 Prime Minister of Australia Kevin Rudd on screen in Federation Square, Melbourne, apologising to the stolen generations in 2008.

 The recognition of historical injustices in Australia has been relatively slow.
 A watershed moment was the Bringing Them Home report, which contained the findings of the federal government inquiry into the removal of thousands of Aboriginal children.
 The report argued that the Commonwealth Government was guilty of the crime of genocide; under the United Nations Convention defining genocide as "intentional destruction of a racial, religious, national, or ethnic group".

 Since 1998 Australia has acknowledged the harms caused to Indigenous Australians in a National Sorry Day on May 26.
-In 2008, Prime Minister Kevin Rudd, on behalf of the Australian Parliament, deliver an apology to the stolen generations and to all Indigenous Australians who had suffered because of the unjust government policies of the past.
+In 2008, Prime Minister Kevin Rudd, on behalf of the Australian Parliament, delivered an apology to the stolen generations and to all Indigenous Australians who had suffered because of the unjust government policies of the past.
 However, the apology did not specifically acknowledge genocide.

 In 2025, the Yoorrook Justice Commission, set up by the Victoria State Government and the First Peoples' Assembly of Victoria concluded that from British colonisation in 1834, the indigenous peoples of Victoria had been subjected to genocide.